espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Blood in the Air.md

 # Blood in the Air
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-**Requirements** An enemy you've damaged with a ranged weapon during the last minute is [[Concealed]] or [[Hidden]] from you.
+**Requirements** An enemy you've damaged with a ranged weapon during the last minute is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] from you.

 * * *

 Once you've locked on to a target, little can obscure your aim.
 Make a ranged weapon Strike against the required target.
-This Strike ignores the target's [[Concealed]] condition and reduces the flat check for the [[Hidden]] condition from 11 to 5.
+This Strike ignores the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition and reduces the flat check for the [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] condition from 11 to 5.